-Phablet is a hybrid of a smartphone and a tablet.
-The goal of the industry is to offer a device that has the portability and functionality of a smartphone, and the tablet size screen experience.
-Customers that are looking for better performances of their devices, larger displays, and better cameras on their devices often turn to phablets.
-The screen size of a phablet varies between five and 6.9 inches.
+A phablet is a hybrid of a smartphone and a tablet.
+The goal of the industry was to offer a device that had the portability and functionality of a smartphone and the tablet size screen experience.
+Customers that were looking for better performance, larger displays, and better cameras on their devices, often turned to phablets.
+With regards to dimensions, the screen size of a phablet was originally classified as between five and 6.9 inches, with the term phablet most used between 2012 and 2014.
+However, as the average smartphone size increased, the term has become less widespread.

 This text provides general information.
 Statista assumes no